-- A. Permit required: No person shall harvest horseshoe crabs without a valid Horseshoe Crab Harvest Permit obtained from the Director. - 1.
-Application for a Horseshoe Crab Harvest Permit shall be made on forms prescribed by the Director. - 2.
-A Horseshoe Crab Harvest Permit is valid for the calendar year of issuance.
+- B. Minimum size: Seven inches (7") prosomal width - C. Permit required: No person shall harvest horseshoe crabs without a valid Horseshoe Crab Harvest Permit obtained from the Director.
+Application for this permit shall be made on forms prescribed by the Director. - 1.
+Eligibility: The permit is available to all licensed persons authorized to harvest horseshoe crab.